Updated Jan. 11, 2023

 6. Start a community

 I once started a community for Roostervane, and it was a lot of fun!
 There were so many great people and we had such good conversations.
-(You can read about it here.)

-A community is a great way to get more face to face time with blog readers and create relationships.
+A community is a great way to get more face-to-face time with blog readers and create relationships.
 It is a lot of fun.

 However!
 It’s also a lot of work, especially compared to the strategies about which you mostly set and forget.
 So don’t stumble into starting a community.
 Be intentional about it.

 You can host a community on a blog itself, or on a third-party service.
 Again, Mighty Networks is the best for this in my experience.